 The Bonds are special and limited obligations of the State payable from and secured by the Revenues and the other Bond Collateral, which is pledged to the payment thereof, including the Green Infrastructure Property and Accounts held under the Indenture.
-Green Infrastructure Property consists generally of the right to impose, collect and adjust a nonbypassable fee (referred to as the "Green Infrastructure Fee") on all electric service customers of the three publicly regulated utilities in the State of Hawaii, Hawaiian Electric Company, Inc. ("Hawaiian Electric Light") and Maui Electric Company, Limited ("Maui Electric") (collectively, the "Service Providers").
+Green Infrastructure Property consists generally of the right to impose, collect and adjust a nonbypassable fee (referred to as the "Green Infrastructure Fee") on all electric service customers of Hawaiian Electric Company, Inc. ("Hawaiian Electric"), Hawaii Electric Light Company, Inc. ("Hawaii Electric") and Maui Electric Company, Limited ("Maui Electric") (collectively, the "Service Providers"), which are publicly regulated electric utilities in the State of Hawaii.
 The Green Infrastructure Fee is property of the State, and the Green Infrastructure Fee will be collected by the Service Providers, as collection agents for the State, and will be remitted daily to the Trustee.
-The Green Infrastructure Fee is subject to mandatory adjustment, not less often than semi-annually, and more often as authorized by the Financing Order described herein, to ensure that the estimated amount of Green Infrastructure Fee projected to be collected will be sufficient to pay the Bonds in accordance with their scheduled maturities, together with related financing costs.
+The Green Infrastructure Fee is mandatory adjustment, not less often than semi-annually, and more often as authorized by the Financing Order described herein, to ensure that the estimated amount of Green Infrastructure Fee projected to be collected will be sufficient to pay the Bonds in accordance with their scheduled maturities, together with related financing costs.
 There is no cap on the size of the Green Infrastructure Fee, which must be imposed until the Bonds are paid in full.